panva/oauth4webapi/docs/functions/isDPoPNonceError.md

 ▸ **isDPoPNonceError**(`err`): `boolean`

-Used to determine if a rejected error indicates the need to retry the request due to an expired/missing nonce.
+Returns whether an error requires retrying the request with a fresh DPoP nonce.

 ## Parameters